jcastanedaArtisan/30daychallenge/README.md

 # 30daychallenge

+1/10/21
+- Listened to a Design Review podcast on better communication
+  - Overcommunicate
+  - Give frequent status updates

 1/9/21
 - Updated SwiftUI app, tinkered mostly but got a navigation link working with a showModal variable
   - Still trying to figure out navigation states